frycast/Introduction-to-Probability/README.md

 # Introduction-to-Probability
-My detailed notes on 30 lectures introducing probability, taught at undergraduate first / second year level.
+Some detailed notes that I wrote, following 30 lectures at La Trobe University, Melbourne, introducing probability theory and calculus at the undergraduate first / second year level.
+Special thanks to Associate Professor Katherine Seaton who designed and taught the course on which these notes are based.
+All words written are my own, though the notes cover the same topics, in the same order, as the original course.